microsoft/winget-cli/doc/Settings.md

 In order to allow work to be done in master, and distributed to early adopters for their feedback, settings have the ability to control "experimental" features.

-Currently there are no experimental features.
+Currently there are no experimental features, just sample ones.
 Once they get implemented this file will be updated.

 ```
    "experimentalFeatures": {
-       "example1": true,
+       "experimentalCmd": true,
-       "example2": false,
+       "experimentalArg": false,
    }
 ```